-- Here you can use common contractions (I've, don't) and idiomatic language, but the normal rules for punctuation should be followed to avoid confusion. - Spelling mistakes are just as likely to cause misunderstanding in emails as elsewhere.
+- Formal & semi-formal can't command, only request - In formal and semi-formal letter reduce the use of common contractions (I've, don't) and idiomatic language, but the normal rules for punctuation should be followed to avoid confusion. - Spelling mistakes are just as likely to cause misunderstanding in emails as elsewhere.
 Always check for spelling and grammar problems before clicking 'Send'.